vishwarajanand/ImageTagging/README.md

 # Demo
-Hosted [here](https://vishwarajanand.github.io/ImageTagging/), keep refreshing to see new tags.
+Hosted here: [https://vishwarajanand.github.io/ImageTagging/](https://vishwarajanand.github.io/ImageTagging/), keep refreshing to see new tags.

 # Extend
-Add new image urls in `sketch.js` to see new tags.
+Add new image urls in `sketch.js`/`data.js` to see new tags.